desuk/desuk.github.io/content/about.md

 # Meetings

-In ordinary times we meet regularly in London to listen and socialise,withand new arrivals always welcome.
+In ordinary times we meet regularly in London to listen and socialise, and new arrivals always welcome.
 During the Covid-19 pandemic we've had to suspend these meetings, but the society's social aspect continues under the auspices of [Uptown Lockdown]({{<relref uptown_lockdown>}}).